ckusellagussin/COMP3015--OpenGL-GLSL/README.md

 Arrow Keys = Camera Controls

-+ and - on numberpad = Zoom in and out with Camera
+Plus sign and Minus sign on numberpad = Zoom in and out with Camera

 Spacebar - Pause animations